 158. Watch movies at home.
 So what if they’re not the latest?
 You save on movie tickets!

 159. Use less than the manufacturer’s recommended amount of laundry powder.
 It works just as well.
 Try it.

 160. Try to upcycle your things to minimize waste and save money.

 162. Use until the very last drop.
-For example, sauces that sit at the bottom of jars and bottles.
+For example, add a bit of water to coax out sauces that sit at the bottom of jars and bottles.